 When I watched the war in Vietnam on TV news, I didn’t realize the doctor I had read about had worked there.
 I never imagined that I would ever go there.
 And I never imagined that war would help me meet my husband, and create a family that brings me joy every day.Keep reading

 - spring and summer health concerns

 - books about mothers

-The featured image in this post is from Lightstock-quality photos and graphics site- get a free photo here.
+The featured image in this post is from Lightstock-quality photos and graphics site- free trial here.